ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/research.md

 Under Review.

-[__The LIBOR-SOFR Transition and the Use of Financial Covenants__](https://dx.doi.org/10.2139/ssrn.5389579) (with Fred Asante and John Donovan)
+[__The LIBOR-SOFR Transition and the Use of Financial Covenants__](https://dx.doi.org/10.2139/ssrn.5389579) (with Fred Asante, John Donovan, and Mike Iselin)
 <!--Under Review.-->

 [__Money in Local Politics, Mortgage Fraud and Subprime Lending__](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3888069)